*Links marked with asterisks are affiliate links, these help Ree with running costs of the blog

 The skin is dry from the inactivity of sebaceous and sweat glands, the skin is thinner, wrinkles and fine lines are present.
 Bone strictures are prominent as adipose tissue is thinner and muscle tone is poor, skin may be sallow and pigmentation is evident.
 When ageing occurs there is less of the NMF (Natural Moisturising Factor) in the corneum resulting in dehydration.

-So now you know which type you are, you can make sure you purchase products that are tailored to your particular skin.
+So now you know which skin type you are, you can make sure you purchase products that are tailored to your particular skin.
+Check out all the latest skincare product reviews here.